SocietyForArtisticResearch/NMH-editor/src/readme.md

 7. mde double click media insertion: if I insert twice, the current code inserts one media 'into' the other: !{!{image2}image1}.

+* url in new window
+* markdown center